-In many situations, current Load research data are not available as a basis for assessing the adequacy of profile models.
-In these cases, other assessment
+(1) In many situations, current Load research data are not available as a basis for assessing the adequacy of profile models.
+In these cases, other assessment techniques are used.
+Situations where techniques are required that do not depend on Load research data include:

-- Assessing model performance for geographic areas where load research data are no longer collected; - 2.
-Assessing model performance for geographic areas where load research data have never been collected, or have not contributed to current models; - 3.
-Assessing Engineering Estimates.

-These techniques may also be used as another way of assessing model performance even for geographic areas where current load research data are available.
+- (a) Assessing model performance for geographic areas where Load research data are no longer collected; - (b) Assessing model performance for geographic areas where Load research data have never been collected, or have not contributed to current models; and - (c) Assessing Engineering Estimates. - (2) These techniques may also be used as another way of assessing model performance even for geographic areas where current Load research data are available.